elambert (at) virginia.edu

 B.A., B.F.A.
 Indiana University of Pennsylvania, Robert E. Cook Honors College, 2005

 I am a historian of religion and culture in early modern Europe.
 I am especially interested in the ways in which Christian belief shaped ordinary Europeans' approaches to their daily lives in a rapidly changing world, and in the broader social and cultural histories of German- and Dutch-speaking Europe.
 Methodologically, my work explores and transcends the boundaries between history, musicology, and visual studies.
-My current book project, Singing the Resurrection: Body, Community, and Belief in Reformation Europe (under contract, The New Cultural History of Music, Oxford University Press), combines two distinct yet deeply related themes: beliefs about the resurrection of the body and the devotional songs through which those beliefs were formed and given expression.
+My current book project, Singing the Resurrection: Body, Community, and Belief in Reformation Europe (The New Cultural History of Music, Oxford University Press, forthcoming fall 2017), combines two distinct yet deeply related themes: beliefs about the resurrection of the body and the devotional songs through which those beliefs were formed and given expression.
 Before the sixteenth century, the universal resurrection of the dead at the Last Judgment was a powerful symbol of the eternal persistence and unity of European Christendom, as medieval Christians were reminded every time the Creed was chanted in the Mass.
 In the Reformation, that image was shattered.
 Sixteenth-century Christians, my book reveals, developed a range of new interpretations of resurrection, and they gave voice to them through very different songs.
 Those songs of resurrection, I argue, reveal the diversity of understandings of body and community that emerged in the sixteenth century.
 As Anabaptist martyrs sang at the stake, for example, they asserted that execution was no threat for those with faith in resurrection.
 As Reformed exiles left their homes behind, never to return, the psalms they sang aboard ships and in foreign places of refuge proclaimed that resurrection would bring them to the heavenly home from which they would never be expelled.
 The particular iteration of resurrection of which these Christians sang, in other words, framed and guided their choices and actions.
 Ultimately, my book suggests, resurrection and song reveal how the meanings of faith and practice were reframed in the context of the Reformation: once understood as the tie that bound all Christians, belief was reimagined as an individual's way of being in the world.

 "Hearing Exile and Homecoming in the Dutch Stranger Church."
 In Sensing the Sacred , edited by Emilie Murphy, Robin MacDonald, and Elizabeth Swann. forthcoming, Routledge.